tinic/constixel/README.md

 - A simplistic uncompressed png encoder is included to reduce dependencies.
 - Various other simple image manipulation operations.
 - Code is cpplint compliant, passes cppcheck and is of course consteval runnable.
-- Code compiles with "-Wall -Wextra -Wpedantic -Werror" on so it can be easily used in any existing C++ project.
+- Code compiles with "-Wall -Wextra -Wpedantic -Werror" on so it can be easily used in any existing C++ project without creating noise.

 > [!NOTE]
 > This library is not designed for high fidelity graphics generation and should be more thought of a utility library for software development purposes.
 Despite that, on HiDPI screens like on Macs the results generally look fairly good.